 Why UV Lighting is Toxic to You and Everyone Else

 It’s easy to confuse the two—clean, antimicrobial lighting and UV lighting.
 They seem similar, and both check off the same objective: Decontaminate with just the right trace of light.

-The difference is how they sanitize.
+The difference is how they provide antibacterial action.

 Let’s start with UV light, which is intrinsically dangerous and damages the cellular structure in all living creatures, including humans.

 UV lighting primarily functions as an exceptionally harsh disinfectant, piercing a microbe’s nucleus and obliterating nucleic acids while disrupting DNA structures.
 The damaged DNA accumulates and leaves the cells incapable of performing vital essential functions.
 Cancerous cells often form.
 So does eye disease.

 Simply put, UV lighting is not suitable for use when humans, pets and plants are present in a space—thus, why the robots at the Beverly Hilton Hotel and Greater Boston Food Bank have motion-sensor shutoff mechanisms to protect from UV lighting’s poisonous impact.

 The question is, what can help protect you, your staff and your customers from the microorganisms in between UV lighting and your regularly scheduled or ad hoc cleaning crew rotation?

 Here is a solution worth considering: antimicrobial illumination.